 If you have leftovers, simply wrap the bread tightly in foil and leave at room temp.
 Reheat in oven the next day for another meal of bready deliciousness.

 I’m thinking I’ll make several loaves, wrap ’em up, and freeze.
-It would be awesome to defrost and give it a quick bask in the oven for dinner on any weeknight.
-So I don’t have to run to Trader Joe’s for my crusty baguette on a Monday night.
+It would be awesome to just toss them in the oven for freshly baked bread on any weeknight.

 - 4 cups all purpose flour